weidongxu-microsoft/java-sdk-tools/mcp/assets/migrate-instructions.md

 3. Use the #getJavaSdkChangelog tool to retrieve the changelog for the Java SDK, compared to its last stable version.
 Check the "pom.xml" in "java-sdk" folder for groupId and artifactId.

 4. Follow "Guide to mitigate breaks", modify "client.tsp" (add to the end of the file) or "tspconfig.yaml" (add to the block of typespec-java), to mitigate breaks.
+Note that "client.tsp" should import "main.tsp", not vice versa.

 5. If there is no change to "client.tsp" or "tspconfig.yaml" in Step 4, then the migration is complete.